openethereum/openethereum.github.io/FAQ-Basic-Operations,-Configuration,-and-Synchronization.md

 1. Stop parity with `ctrl-c`.
 1. Run `parity export-hardcoded-sync`.
 1. Copy the output of the previous command using the field : `"hardcodedSync": { COPY_OUTPUT_HERE }` into your new [chain specifications](https://wiki.parity.io/Chain-specification.html) file.
-1. Run the light client with your new specificatiions `parity --light --chain /path/to/your/new/specifications`
+1. Run the light client with your new specifications `parity --light --chain /path/to/your/new/specifications`